DataEdgeSystems/flights-analytics/README.md

 The ```CARRIER``` Bin value is used as a key to the map ```airlineMap```.
 If an entry for the carrier does not exist, it is added to the map, the value of ```flights``` for the carrier is incremented by 1, if the flight is late, the value of ```late``` is incremented by 1.

 The map ```airlineMap``` is the return value, and will be used either by the next aggregation function invocation OR the reduce function if there are no more records in the query output.

+This function is called once for each record in the stream.

 ```lua
 local function add_values(airlineMap, nextFlight)